gojimmypi/msbuildCustomTask/README.md

 See `Debug - Options - Projects and Solutions - Build and Run` for output verbosity settings:

 ![msbuild_output_verbosity](./images/msbuild_output_verbosity.png)

+Also, the [Project System Tools](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.ProjectSystemTools) may be helpful for `View > Other Windows > Build Logging`.

 ## Realtime Console Output